krakend/krakend-documentation/v2.5/configuration/environment-vars.md

 menu:
   community_v2.5:
     parent: "010 Configuration files"
-title: Environment Variables in KrakenD API Gateway Configuration
+title: Environment variables in the configuration
 description: Learn how to leverage environment variables in KrakenD API Gateway configuration for flexible and dynamic configuration management
 weight: 40
 meta: